Exeter, Nebraska: Parks and recreation

 Exeter's city park, also known as Gilbert's Park, is located at 110 E. Maplewood Street.
 The Aquatic Center, built in 2009, is also located in the park.
 The park has playground equipment, a ball field, volleyball court, horseshoe pits, and picnic facilities.
 Exeter also has four neighborhood mini parks located throughout the city with tennis and basketball courts at Edgar Recreation Center in the center of the community.

 Annual events include the Easter Egg hunt in the spring, the Firemen's BBQ and Street Dance in the summer and holiday activities in November and December.
 Summer recreation abounds with league play in softball and baseball for many age groups.
 Youth can also participate in 4-H, Boy and Girl Scouts, church schools, day camps, and summer reading programs.

 Religion

-Exeter has three churches: the United Methodist Church, the United Church of Christ, and St. Stephen's Catholic Church.
+Exeter has three churches: the Exeter Methodist Community Church, the United Church of Christ, and St. Stephen's Catholic Church.